noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/translation_guide.md

 3. Tip: **Keyboard controls**

-    The entire `Xcloc Editor.app` is usable just with the keyboard!
+    The `Xcloc Editor` can be used without lifting your hands off the keyboard!
 Try the `Arrow Keys`, `Return`, `Escape`, and the keyboard shortcuts mentioned above.
     <!-- - While editing a translation you can jump the next translation using `Return`, you can enter a linebreak using `Shift-Return` or `Option-Return` and you can jump to the previous translation using `Shift-Option-Return`.
 Using `Return` to go to the next translation will also automatically change the **"State"** to a green checkmark. -->

 </details>